Persistence Pays Off

 It was not an easy path I had chosen.
 And even though my family lived so far away, they -unbeknownst to them- still had a very tight grip on my thinking.
 Some people just open their eyes, realize what’s happening and change fairly easy, at least it seems so from the outside.
 I, on the other hand, was great at holding on to my old self for dear life.
 At least for a while.

 But, after years and years it has become clear to me that we need to do more than just study, meditate, and try on our own.
-We need to know how to create a space where we can grow and make some fundamental changes in our life without everyone around us discouraging us.
-We need to learn to make sound decisions and then actually act on them.
-This is a process.
-Not a one time deal.
-It’s a daily, multi faceted practice.
-You need a tribe, you need to feel safe to share your downfalls and wins, and even if you don’t know what your wins are, someone else’s journey may just unlock that stronghold you have hold on to for so long.
+We need more than knowing how to create a space where we can grow and make some fundamental changes in our life without everyone around us discouraging us.
+We need more than learning how to make sound decisions and then actually act on them.